bjw-s-labs/home-ops/docs/networking/dns.md

 ## How it all works together

-When I am connected to my home network, my DNS server is set to {{ links.external('blocky') }}.
+When I am connected to my home network, my DNS server is set to [Adguard Home](https://github.com/AdguardTeam/AdGuardHome) that is running on my router.
 I have configured this to forward all requests for my own domain names to the {{ links.external('coredns') }} instance that is running on my router.
 If an Ingress or Service exists for the requested address, {{ links.external('coredns_k8s_gateway') }} will respond with the IP address that it received from my cluster.
 If it doesn't exist, it will respond with `NXDOMAIN`.

 When I am outside my home network, I will probably use whatever DNS is provided to me.
 When I request an address for one of my domains, it will query my domains DNS server and will respond with the DNS record that was set by {{ links.external('external-dns') }}.